 The canonical case of a country choosing to adapt to economic isolation with aggression is Japan prior to Pearl Harbor.
 When the United States embargoed oil after the Japanese occupied French Indochina, Japan seized oil fields in the Dutch East Indies in order to continue its war in China.22 To secure the transportation route from the East Indies to Japan, it was necessary to neutralize British and American positions in the Western Pacific.
 Seeking to maximize the element of surprise, Japan attacked Pearl Harbor.
 Thus, to secure a new oil supply after the U.S. embargo, Japan went to war with Britain, Australia and New Zealand, the Netherlands, and the United States.

 The second mechanism by which economic isolation can affect strategy is political impact.
 Shortages that have a political impact interact with existing political pathologies to make leaders feel constrained.
 In these circumstances, leaders fear that the hardships of economic isolation will cause the civilian population to withdraw support from the government unless it can eventually provide gains that compensate for those hardships.
 In these circumstances, governments have an incentive to “gamble for resurrection.”23 Just as with direct impact, these governments may decide to operate within the constraints that economic isolation imposes, for example, by forestalling consideration of a negotiated solution, or they may choose to adapt and seek additional resources to alleviate those constraints.
 Again, the strategies that remain possible for the leaders of an economically isolated state to choose are likely riskier.
 This mechanism is similar to that which underlies the coercive use of economic isolation against governments.
-Scholars who have claimed that economic isolation can coerce target governments into changing their behavior have claimed that the target governments choose to comply with the demands of the states imposing the isolation because the isolation causes economic hardship that, were it to continue, might cause the target state’s population to try and overthrow its government.24 The political impact mechanism identified here is the same except that rather than the isolation causing the target state’s government to accept the demands of the state imposing isolation — usually surrender — it causes them to adopt riskier strategies.
+Scholars who have claimed that economic isolation can coerce target governments into changing their behavior have claimed that the target governments choose to comply with the demands of the states imposing the isolation because the isolation causes economic hardship that, were it to continue, might cause the target state’s population to try to overthrow its government.24 The political impact mechanism identified here is the same except that rather than the isolation causing the target state’s government to accept the demands of the state imposing isolation — usually surrender — it causes it to adopt riskier strategies.

 To evaluate this theory, we must understand how to identify when states are economically isolated and when they are pursuing risky strategies.
 To identify when a state is economically isolated, we must first understand what a state needs in order to have access to the international economy.
 For a state to have effective access to the international economy it must meet three requirements.
 First, surplus goods (either raw materials or finished products) must exist in a state that is willing to trade.
 Second, a state must be able to transport imported goods to a location where it can use them.
 Third, a state must have hard currency or credit as well as a means of transmitting payment to be able to pay for the goods it imports, unless it finds a partner willing to donate the goods as aid.
 Removing any one of these three requirements will limit a state’s access to the international economy.
 Strategies of economic isolation often target more than one of these.
 Regardless of which requirements are targeted, a state’s ability to access the international economy is best assessed by looking at two factors: imports and shortages.
 The more severely a state’s imports are reduced — in particular imports of critical goods — the more effective the strategy of economic isolation.
 Shortages can also shed light on whether economic isolation is having an impact.
 If a state makes adjustments to its economy during wartime, it could mean that that state is no longer self-sufficient in producing a good it previously was.
 For example, a state which produced enough chemical fertilizer to meet domestic demand, could in wartime use the nitrates it previously used to make fertilizer to make explosives instead and find that it was no longer self-sufficient in fertilizer.
 If that state had access to the international economy, it could import fertilizer to make up for its shortage (as long as there was no absolute global shortage).
 Thus, shortages may indicate an inability to import goods and imply that a strategy of economic isolation has been effective.